sssssswh/sssssswh.github.io/_projects/zlass.md

 ## Project Overview

 This project was developed in collaboration with **Laiwu Lianyun Glass Company** in China to create an automated system for detecting and precisely locating flaws in various types of glass products.
-The system needed to identify defects in real-time during the manufacturing process across flat, specialty, and decorative glass products.
+Despite advances in glass manufacturing technology, defects like bubbles and inclusions inevitably occur during processes such as vacuum magnetron sputtering, affecting both performance and appearance.
+Manual inspection, the prevailing method, was becoming inadequate due to increased production speeds and quality requirements.

 ## Key Contributions
-- Contributed to team efforts in **building a dataset** for glass defect detection, including:
+- Contributed to team efforts in **building a specialized dataset** for glass defect detection, including:
   - Collecting data from production lines
   - Employing **image processing techniques** to enhance defect features
-  - Manually labeling defects across different glass types
+  - Developing robust image preprocessing solutions including color recognition, area and length measurement, image enhancement, edge sharpening, and noise reduction
-  - Establishing a comprehensive database categorized by defect types
+  - Establishing a comprehensive database categorized by defect types and product models
-- Developed a **comprehensive AI-based pipeline** using **deep learning models (YOLO)** for automated glass defect detection.
+- Developed a **comprehensive AI-based pipeline** using **deep learning models (YOLO)** optimized for small object detection challenges.
-- Designed a multi-stage detection system to handle different types of defects (scratches, bubbles, inclusions, etc.)
-- Presented project outcomes to clients and facilitated **system integration** into practical applications, ensuring seamless adoption and functionality in real-world settings.
-- Trained production staff on system operation and basic troubleshooting procedures.
+- Designed a multi-scale learning network to identify and quantify critical image features through multi-scale context fusion.
+- Implemented a dual attention mechanism incorporating both Channel Attention Module and Spatial Attention Module to effectively filter noise and enhance feature representation.
+- Created a complete optical imaging solution specifically tailored for glass defect visualization.

 ## Methodology
-- Implemented advanced lighting systems to optimize defect visibility
+- Designed a specialized optical imaging setup with blue coaxial lighting that showed excellent visibility for most glass defects
+- Implemented a non-contact system leveraging glass transparency properties to prevent secondary damage
+- Developed a right-angle conveyor design to capture images of all four edges without stopping
-- Developed custom image preprocessing techniques specific to transparent and reflective materials
+- Applied advanced image processing techniques for data preprocessing and augmentation
-- Created specialized data augmentation methods to increase training data diversity
-- Applied transfer learning approaches to improve model generalization across glass types
-- Designed a modular software architecture to allow for easy updates and customizations
+- Utilized LabelIMG software to perform 2D rectangular box marking of various defect types
+- Constructed a database with thousands of defect samples after thorough data cleaning
+- Implemented a One-Stage detector with multi-scale learning and mixed attention mechanisms to balance speed and accuracy

 ## Achievements
-- Achieved **over 93% accuracy** in detecting flaws across various types of glass, including **flat, specialty, and decorative glass**.
+- Achieved a **detection rate of 93%** and a **precision rate of 95%** in test environments.
-- Successfully deployed the system in a production environment operating at full manufacturing speeds.
+- Successfully deployed the system in production environments operating at full manufacturing speeds.
-- Reduced manual inspection labor costs by approximately 70%.
-- Decreased customer returns due to undetected defects by 85%.
+- Created a complete detection workflow with integrated automated marking systems.
-- System capable of detecting defects as small as 0.5mm in size.
+- Developed a model capable of detecting small-target defects that are difficult to observe with the naked eye.
+- System supports real-time detection with edge computing deployment on NVIDIA Jetson Xavier modules offering 32 TOPS of AI performance.

 ## Tech Stack
-- **Deep Learning Frameworks**: PyTorch, TensorFlow
+- **Deep Learning Frameworks**: PyTorch for model development
-- **Computer Vision**: OpenCV, custom image processing libraries
+- **Computer Vision**: OpenCV for comprehensive image preprocessing
-- **Programming Languages**: Python, C++
+- **Programming Languages**: Python for algorithm development
-- **Interface**: Qt-based GUI for operator monitoring and control
+- **Edge Computing Hardware**: NVIDIA Jetson Xavier for deployment
-- **Database**: MySQL for defect logging and quality reporting
+- **YOLO** architecture with custom modifications for glass defect detection
+- **Attention Mechanisms**: Channel and Spatial attention modules for feature enhancement

 ## Impact
 The implementation of this automated glass flaw detection system significantly improved product quality while reducing production costs for Laiwu Lianyun Glass Company.
-The system has become an integral part of their quality assurance process and has contributed to their reputation for high-quality glass products in the Chinese market.
+The system is now widely applied in industrial machine vision applications for flat glass, specialty glass, and decorative glass inspection.
+Its combined detection speed and accuracy have delivered exceptional results in real-world applications.